The Vermont Statutes Online

 (d) Hearing.
 The court shall hold a hearing to determine whether or not to order the motor vehicle immobilized or forfeited.
 The proceeding shall be against the motor vehicle and shall be deemed civil in nature.

 (e) Hardship consideration.
-In determining the motion, the court may consider any undue hardship which immobilization or forfeiture would cause to a person, other than the defendant, who is dependent on the motor vehicle for essential transportation needs.
+In determining the motion, the court may consider any undue hardship that immobilization or forfeiture would cause to a person, other than the defendant, who is dependent on the motor vehicle for essential transportation needs.
 In making such determination, the court shall consider any evidence of past or current domestic violence.

 (f) Order.
 The court shall make findings of fact and conclusions of law and shall issue a final order.
 The court may order the motor vehicle immobilized or forfeited if the court finds that: